Gaia3D/-Deprecated-F4DConverter/README.md

 ## developer's comments ##
 - F4DConverter runs only in Windows 7 or later version of 64-bit OS
 - This is window-based BUT FAKES as it runs in CLI mode.
 So you have to run this in cmd.exe
-- Currently, this has bugs in converting .3ds, specially in making SimpleBuildingTexture3x3.png and applying transformation matrix of children nodes.
+- Currently, this has bugs in converting .3ds, specially in making SimpleBuildingTexture3x3.png and applying transformation matrix on some data nodes.